-The District will not be obligated to pay for a student's distance learning courses.
+The District will not be obligated to pay for a student's distance learning courses unless otherwise specified in Policy 2170.
+Any courses the District does not pay for will not be included in the ANB calculation in accordance with Policy 3121.

-The minimum aggregate hours are not required for any pupil demonstrating proficiency pursuant to 20-9-311(4)(d), MCA.
+The minimum aggregate hours are not required for any pupil demonstrating proficiency pursuant to 42 43 20-9-311(4)(d), MCA.